 The study is also judging how well vessel operators are complying with the main rule to control marine pollution in the WCPO.
-This is the Western and Central Pacific Fishing Commission (WCPFC) conservation and management measure (CMM) 2017-04.
+This is the Western and Central Pacific Fisheries Commission (WCPFC) conservation and management measure (CMM) 2017-04.
 The rule, which came into effect on 1 January 2019, prohibits the dumping of any plastics into the ocean.

 The study into the disposal of plastic waste has been commissioned by the Oceanic Fisheries Management Project (OFMP2) of the Pacific Islands Forum Fisheries Agency (FFA).
 It is preliminary to FFA member considering possible ways of strengthening CMM 2017-04.